Why Choose Attorney Flessas?

 This is the final step – the Court conducts a hearing and grants your divorce.
 Both spouses testify and the judge makes findings that are incorporated into your final divorce documents.
 This block takes approximately 2 hours of time.

-The total of all 4 blocks comprise your minimum retainer fee.
+The total of all 4 blocks should provide you with an idea of your minimum retainer fee.

 Keep in mind that the above time blocks apply to divorces incorporating cooperation and compromise.
 Some divorces cost more due to unreasonable conduct by either or both parties.

 Attorney Robert Flessas specializes in being reasonable and effective with the other attorney, while still negotiating fair terms of your divorce.

 WHAT AREAS OF LAW CAN BE PART OF DIVORCE?

 Attorney Flessas incorporates his expertise in the areas of real estate, contract law and bankruptcy in a divorce.

 Many couples seeking divorce own a marital home and sometimes, investment property.
 Real property (real estate) is subject to division according to Wisconsin marital property law.
 Attorney Flessas understands real estate law, not only as a real estate attorney, but with his 32 years of real estate brokerage experience.
 He knows the value of real estate, how to deal with real estate brokers, title companies, inspections, defects and working with other professionals associated with a real estate transaction.

 When there is equity in the home, just like any other marital asset, home equity must be divided.
 Methods to achieve division include one spouse refinancing the property and paying the other spouse their share of the equity.
 Another method is the complete sale of the real estate and disbursing the equity at closing to each spouse.